ways/rpisensor/README.md

 # rpisensors to mqtt

-Read sensors and publish via mqtt with the least amount of config
+Read sensors connected to a Raspberry Pi (http://raspberrypi.org/), and publish the results via the Mosquito protocol (http://mosquitto.org/) with the least amount of config.

 For use with http://home-assistant.io/, http://openhab.org/ and the like.